-Here’s an easy couscous pilaf, studded with dried fruits, nuts, and apple, that makes a perfect side dish with vegetable curries.
-It’s also a great choice for stuffing vegetables.
+Here’s an easy couscous pilaf, studded with dried fruits, nuts, and apple.
+It makes a perfect side dish with vegetable curries, and also a great choice for stuffing winter squashes.

 This pilaf calls out to be made in the fall, though you can definitely make it year-round.
 This fruity grain dish dish might just be the thing for kids and teens who are gaining appreciation for more varied flavors and textures.

 For a gluten-free version, feel free to swap in quinoa in place of couscous.
 See directions for how to do so in the notes section of the recipe box.

 Here are a few dishes you can serve this with.
 They suggest serving with rice, but with a little more effort, you can swap in this pilaf instead.

 - Quick Indian Lentil and Kidney Bean Curry

 Recipe is adapted from The Vegetarian Family Cookbook by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.